sumanhosad/learning-linux/resources/DNS.md

  - ##### How Do Root Servers Work?
   - The root server system is a hierarchical structure, with the root servers at the top level.
 When a user types a URL into their browser or a service makes a request, the DNS client begins querying the DNS system to resolve the domain name to an IP address.
 The process starts with a query to a root server, which checks the domain name and directs the query to the next level down in the hierarchy, typically a top-level domain (TLD) server, such as .com or .org.
+#### **TLD (Top-Level Domain) nameserver**
+ - A **TLD (Top-Level Domain) nameserver** is a critical component of the **Domain Name System (DNS)**, responsible for managing domain names at the highest level of the hierarchy.
+The TLD nameservers store information about domain extensions such as `.com`, `.org`, `.net`, `.edu`, and country-code TLDs like `.uk` or `.jp`.
+These nameservers act as intermediaries between the **root DNS servers** and the **authoritative nameservers** for specific domains.
+Each TLD has a designated set of nameservers that keep track of which authoritative nameservers hold the IP address records for domain names within that TLD.

+ - In practice, a TLD nameserver helps route internet traffic by directing DNS queries to the appropriate authoritative nameserver for a given domain.
+When a user enters a website address, the query first goes to the root DNS servers, which then refer the request to the TLD nameservers for the domain extension (e.g., `.com`).
+The TLD nameserver, in turn, responds with the location of the authoritative nameserver responsible for that domain (e.g., `example.com`).
+This process ensures that browsers and other internet services can quickly and efficiently resolve domain names to their corresponding IP addresses, enabling seamless website access.

+##### **Authoritative Nameserver**
+- An **Authoritative Nameserver** is a DNS server that holds the definitive records for a specific domain.
+Unlike recursive resolvers, which cache DNS responses temporarily, authoritative nameservers provide the official and up-to-date DNS information, such as **A records** (IP addresses), **MX records** (mail servers), and **CNAME records** (aliases).
+Each domain has at least one authoritative nameserver, often managed by a domain registrar, web hosting provider, or an organization’s own DNS infrastructure.
+These servers are the final source of truth in the DNS hierarchy, ensuring that queries for a domain receive accurate and verified responses.

+- When a user requests a website, the query is first sent to a **recursive resolver**, which then contacts the **root nameservers** and the **TLD nameservers**.
+The TLD nameservers provide a reference to the authoritative nameserver for the requested domain.
+The authoritative nameserver then responds with the domain’s corresponding IP address or other requested DNS records.
+This process allows web browsers, email clients, and other internet applications to reliably locate and connect to the correct server for a domain.
+Because authoritative nameservers do not rely on caching, they ensure that DNS records remain up-to-date and reflect any recent changes made by the domain owner.